Gyryk/AutoDownloader/README.md

 ```12 0 * * 5 /usr/bin/python3 /Users/gyryk/Documents/Projects/AutoDownloader/main.py >> /Users/gyryk/Documents/Projects/AutoDownloader/auto_downloader.log 2>&1``` <br>
+This makes the script run at noon every Friday.
 Ideal if you do not have a lot of shows to fetch or have really fast internet.